SteveJustin1963/tec-DAT/README.md

 ## Circuit
 https://easyeda.com/editor#id=5436587669434d578bdf98f6c96d4d5b

+The DAT encoding to tape ... see source code notes.

+background to encoding...
 ## Theory on encoding data
 This can be done by changing the amplitude, frequency or phase of a periodic repeating wave.